deeqkko/devops_docker/README.md

 _<TODO>_

 * Folder Ex-1.16
-Readme-file with a link to heroku-app
+Readme file with a link to heroku-app

+* Folder Ex-1.17
+Readme and Dockerfile for Ex 1.17.
+Created a python3-cli container based on alpine image.